logo image

 The Ellangowan Hotel was used in the filming of the 1973 horror movie The Wicker Man with Britt Eckland, Christopher Lee, and Edward Woodward.
 Most of the film was shot in Galloway.

 Adamson Square at the Clocktower was remodeled in 2005 using local granite, also with a 9 feet diameter granite Sphere.
 The Japanese sculpture Hideo Furuta produced the Sphere, and carried out much of the work on the Square.
-Furuta had settled in the Creetown area in the late 1990s, and died in 2007, aged 57.
+Furuta had settled in the Creetown area in the late 1990s, he died in 2007, aged 57.

-The War Memorial is about 50 yards north of the Square, with the kids play area past the Memorial.
+The War Memorial is 50 yards north of the Square, with the kids play area past the Memorial.

 The Gem Rock Museum is on the south side of the village on Chain Road, a few hundred yards walk uphill from the Square, or you can drive up.